 A quick glance around social media and at dog shows, there are a few key things seen among Great Danes who live long, healthy lives.

-When we see an older (8 years +) Great Dane that is still going strong, we most often see:
+When we see an older (8 years +) Great Dane that is still going strong, we most often see some combination of the following:

 - A dog with good genetics, from proven pedigrees